-- i. direct and indirect effects of Project works, undertakings and activities during the construction, operation and maintenance, decommissioning and rehabilitation phases; - ii. interactions with wind turbines, including estimated mortality rates; - iii. emissions, discharges and releases of substances; - iv. land disturbance that has the ability to act as temporary habitat for species at risk and species of conservation concern; and noise, vibrations, and light (including solar glare), and in particular effects on feeding, breeding, movement and migratory patterns.
+- i. direct and indirect effects of Project works, undertakings and activities during all phases of the Project; - ii. interactions with wind turbines, including estimated mortality rates; - iii. emissions, discharges and releases of substances; - iv. land disturbance that has the ability to act as temporary habitat for species at risk and species of conservation concern; and - v. noise vibrations and light (including solar glare), and in particular effects on feeding, breeding, movement and migratory patterns.